Gangs of Wasseypur: Casting

 According to Bajpayee, the role of Sardar Khan is the most negative role he has done till date.
 His motivation for doing this role came from the fact that there was "something new" with the character of Sardar Khan.
 Piyush Mishra and Tigmanshu Dhulia were given the discretion to decide who, among them, would perform the roles of Nasir and Ramadhir.
 Mishra chose the role of Nasir and Dhulia portrayed Ramadhir Singh.
 Chadda revealed in an interview that this role helped her bag 11 film roles.
 This was Huma Qureshi's first film, and she characterised this as her "dream debut".
 Qureshi landed this role after director Anurag Kashyap spotted her in a Samsung commercial he was directing.

 Filming

-Major portions of the film were shot In Uttar Pradesh State mainly in districts of Sonbhadra Varanasi.
+Major portions of the film were shot in the state of Uttar Pradesh, mainly in the district of Sonbhadra Varanasi.
 Shooting also took place in Anpara, Obra Chunar.
-During filming in Varanasi in December 2010, film's chief assistant director Sohil Shah died while performing one of the stunt shot scenes.
+During filming in Varanasi in December 2010, the film's chief assistant director, Sohil Shah, died while performing one of the stunt shot scenes.
 The movie was dedicated to Sohil Shah, as is seen in the opening titles.
 The film finished production in late March 2011.

 The production cost was ₹18.4 crore.
 Anurag Kashyap has said that it is his most expensive film, and he reportedly had to spend ₹ 15 crore on paying the actors.
 However, he has tweeted that "45 crore as reported in the media is false."